monowar-mukul/OracleDBMonitoring/DailyHealthCheck.md

-rem      e.g. if you want to report on segments that are within 10 extents rem      of max extents, then the the threshold would be set to 3. rem rem    Author   A. Johnston (CSC)  Dec 2003 rem             based on script supplied by T. Tan set verify off set termout off set linesize 80
+rem      e.g. if you want to report on segments that are within 10 extents rem      of max extents, then the the threshold would be set to 3. rem

+set verify off
+set termout off
+set linesize 80